SAN FRANCISCO, CA – 16 January 2020 – Cleantech Group released the eleventh annual Global Cleantech 100report

 The Global Cleantech 100 is a guide to the most innovative and promising companies poised to impact the market and the future of global industries in the next five to ten years.
 From transportation and logistics to agriculture, energy, food, chemicals and resources, the report covers six sectors and provides analyses of the themes and trends shaping the market and corporate investment.
-Get the full report

 To qualify for the Global Cleantech 100, companies must be independent, for-profit and not listed on any major stock exchange.
-This year, 13,900 companies from 93 countries were nominated.
-The selection process combines Cleantech Group’s research data with qualitative judgements from nominations, third party awards, and insight from a global 87-member expert panel comprised of leading investors and executives from a wide-range of industrial corporations active in technology and innovation scouting.
+This year, 8,312 companies from 80 countries were nominated.
+The selection process combines Cleantech Group’s research data with qualitative judgements from nominations, third party awards, and insight from a global 80-member expert panel comprised of leading investors and executives from a wide-range of industrial corporations active in technology and innovation scouting.
 From pioneers and veterans to new entrants, the expert panel broadly represents the global cleantech community and results in a list with a powerful base of respect and support from many important players within the global cleantech innovation ecosystem.
 The list is sponsored by Chubb.

 Company of the Year was awarded in each of three regions to the highest-ranked company from that region: